Photo Requirements for IngressFS@Home Events

 - Show your event complied with the minimum agent requirements.

-- You must have at least 1 photo with 10 Agents on it (don’t forget that you still need a minimum of 3 agents per faction).
+- You must have at least 1 photo that clearly shows 10 Agents on it (don’t forget that you still need a minimum of 3 Agents per faction).

 - In some Virtual Meeting platforms, a single screenshot may not show all 10 Agents at once, so you may set up a collage of multiple screenshots to show that the meeting fulfilled this requirement.

 - Popular platforms such as Jitsi, Zoom and Google Meet will save you the hassle, though, as they can show more than 10 participants on any single screenshot.